AnnaKh85/eCommerce-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Runs a code linting tool in project, which will analyze the source code and output a report of any issues found.

+### `npm run format`

+Format all files in the current directory and its subdirectories using Prettier, overwriting the existing files with the formatted code.

 ### `npm run build`